aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 ```

 ##### 2. Create index.php file
 Use the _files_ key to create files on the EC2 instance.
-The content can be either inline in the template or the content
+The content can either be specified inline in the template, or
-can be pulled from a URL.
+as a URL that is retrieved by the instance.
 ```yaml
   WebServerInstance:
     Type: AWS::EC2::Instance